The Doctor: Alias "The Doctor"

-In other multi-Doctor stories, the multiple actors are all credited as "The Doctor", the exception being The Three Doctors (1972–73), which credited William Hartnell, Patrick Troughton and Jon Pertwee as "Doctor Who" as the 1972 serial preceded the practice of crediting the character as "The Doctor".
+In other multi-Doctor stories, the multiple actors are all credited as "The Doctor", the exception being The Three Doctors (1972–1973), which credited William Hartnell, Patrick Troughton and Jon Pertwee as "Doctor Who" as the 1972 serial preceded the practice of crediting the character as "The Doctor".
 In "Human Nature" (2007), the plot involves the Tenth Doctor altering his biology and becoming a human to avoid detection.
 As a human, he takes the name "John Smith".
 David Tennant is credited as "The Doctor/Smith" for the episode, although the two-parter's concluding episode, "The Family of Blood" (2007), credits him simply as "The Doctor".

 Changing faces

 The recasting of actors playing the part of the Doctor is explained within the programme by the Time Lords' ability to regenerate after suffering illness, mortal injury or old age.
 The process repairs all damage and rejuvenates the Doctor's body, but as a side effect it changes the Doctor's physical appearance and personality.
-This ability was not introduced until producers had to find a way to replace the ailing William Hartnell with Patrick Troughton and was not explicitly called "regeneration" until Jon Pertwee's transformation to Tom Baker at the climax of Planet of the Spiders (1974).
+This ability was not introduced until producers had to find a way to replace the ailing William Hartnell with Patrick Troughton and was not explicitly called "regeneration" until the third such instance, at the climax of Planet of the Spiders (1974).
 On screen, the transformation from Hartnell to Troughton was called a "renewal" and from Troughton to Pertwee a "change of appearance".

 The original concept of regeneration or renewal was that the Doctor's body would rebuild itself in a younger, healthier form.
 The Second Doctor was intended to be a literally younger version of the First; biological time would turn back, and several hundred years would get taken off the Doctor's age, rejuvenating him.
 In practice, however, since the Doctor stated his age in the Second Doctor serial The Tomb of the Cybermen (1967), his age has been recorded progressively (see below).
-In seven out of eleven transitions, the new actor was younger than their predecessor had been when they began the role.
-In the revived programme, the pattern is resumed with the transition of the Ninth to the Tenth, the Tenth to the Eleventh and the Twelfth to the Thirteenth Doctor, although Steven Moffat is on record stating the intention was to cast an actor in his mid-30s to 40s for the role of the Eleventh Doctor, despite casting Matt Smith, who is the youngest actor to ever have played the role.
+On most occasions, regeneration has seen a younger actor assume the role of the Doctor; the only exceptions to this are the introductions of the Third, Sixth, Twelfth and Fourteenth Doctors, although Steven Moffat initially intended to cast an actor in his mid-30s to 40s for the role of the Eleventh Doctor.

+The 60th anniversary special episode "The Giggle" introduced a new twist on the regeneration concept called bi-generation, whereby a new Time Lord incarnation can be created by a new body emerging from and splitting off from the body of a previous incarnation.
+In the episode, the Fourteenth Doctor (David Tennant) underwent a bi-generation after being shot with UNIT's galvanic beam by the Toymaker (Neil Patrick Harris), leading to the Fifteenth Doctor (Ncuti Gatwa) effectively being birthed from his previous incarnation, while also allowing the previous incarnation to retain his physical form and exist independently, allowing him to settle down with Donna Noble, his best friend.